ChrisVine/chez-simple-sockets/README.md

 A &listen-condition exception will be raised if the making of a listening socket fails; applying listen-condition? to the raised condition object will return #t.
+The raised condition object includes an irritants condition providing the errno number concerned.

 On success, this procedure returns the file descriptor of the server socket.